 I mentioned both the term upstream and downstream in some of my previous blogs, and quite a few of my readers asked me to explain the intended meaning, importance, and differences within the context of innovation in more detail.

 Use with caution

-  But if I do my job well in describing the principles below, entrepreneurs should

-  be able to think about and drive more meaningful innovation.
-Investors should

-  quickly be able to distinguish the value of innovation proposed by

-  entrepreneurs.
-The people and their governments should promptly be able to

-  assess the value and impact of proposed economic change.
-And anyone should be

-  able to quickly evaluate the effect of innovation along with the role of its
+But if I do my job well in describing the principles below, entrepreneurs should think about and drive more meaningful innovation.
+Investors should quickly be able to distinguish the value of innovation proposed by entrepreneurs.
+The people and their governments should promptly assess the value and impact of the proposed economic change.
+And anyone should be able to quickly evaluate the effect of innovation along with its purveyors’ role.

-  purveyors.

 So, without further ado.

 The most fundamental evolution principles come from nature, shaped to perfection by the evolution of a dynamic equilibrium over some 4.54 billion years.
 Sorry, not from some economics computation that can only dream of being an accurate derivative of reality.
 The best example I have found and reference every day is how river-water runs down and shapes the rivers leading into the ocean as part of the hydrologic cycle.

 For the uninitiated and in short, the hydrologic cycle is nature’s process to absorb and guide the falling rain into rivers and underground capillaries to provide nutrition to flora and fauna and to eventually end up in the ocean, at which point the water evaporates into clouds, and under the appropriate circumstances, produces rain again.

 Many other examples of nature exist that behave similarly.
 Like renal veins’ function in our kidneys, the capillaries in our lungs, the roots of a tree, the photosynthesis by leaves on a tree, the formation of the human genome from splitting exons and introns, etc.